 The Board of Directors is committed to a robust self-evaluation process designed for continuous improvement.
 To achieve this, the Board of Directors conducts an annual self-evaluation for itself and its committees.
 As part of this process, each member of the Board of Directors completes a survey conducted by a third-party consulting firm to provide feedback on the processes, structure, composition and effectiveness of the Board of the Directors.
-The survey is a detailed written questionnaire designed to help the Board of Directors assess the performance of the Board of Directors and its committees, their own individual performance and the individual performances of fellow directors.
+The survey is a detailed written questionnaire designed to help the Board of Directors assess the performance of the Board of Directors.
 The third-party consulting firm also collects feedback on the Board of Directors as a whole and each individual director from key members of management.
-The feedback received from the Board of Directors and management is shared first with the Governance Committee, and then made available to the individual directors and the full Board of Directors.
+The feedback received from the Board of Directors and the full Board of Directors.